SuperwhispervsMonologue

 Custom modesFully customizable with system promptsLearns your writing style

-Developer toolsWorks with any IDE, system-wideSystem-wide (no dev-specific workflows)
+Developer toolsAny IDE, system-wideSystem-wide (no dev-specific workflows)

 File transcriptionYesRecord and transcribe only